polterguy/phosphorusfive/plugins/p5.web/README.md

       innerValue:Element no 2
 ```

+Notice, we still use the same *[create-widget]* event, but this time we supply a *[widgets]* collection, instead of a *[innerValue]* property.

-One thing to notice in the above code, is that the children nodes of the *[widgets]* property of our container widget, can have the following 3
+Another thing to notice in the above code, is that the children nodes of the *[widgets]* property of our container widget, can have the following 3
-values (actually 4 values, but our 4th widget is "special", and explained later)
+values (actually 4 values, but our 4th widget is special, and explained later)

-* [literal] - Declares a "literal widget"
+* [literal] - Declares a literal widget
-* [container] - Declares an inner "container widget"
+* [container] - Declares an inner container widget
-* [void] - Declares a "void widget" (explained later)
+* [void] - Declares a void widget

-Thes three values maps to the *[p5.web.widgets.create-literal]*, *[p5.web.widgets.create-container]* and *[p5.web.widgets.create-void]* - And you could, if you wanted to,
+These 3 values maps to the *[create-literal-widget]*, *[create-container-widget]* and *[create-void-widget]* - And you could, if you wanted to,
-create a single widget at the time, and then fill it manually with its children widgets, by using one of the "create Active Events".
+create a single widget at the time, and then fill it manually with its children widgets, by using one of the create Active Events.
 However, you
 will probably find the above syntax more easy and simple to use, for creating rich hierarchies of widgets, where all your widgets are known during
 the initial creation.

 And of course, each widget above could also have its own set of events and attributes, both hidden and visible.
 An example is given below.

 ```
-p5.web.widgets.create-container
+create-widget
   element:ul
   parent:content
   position:0